 - (1) The amounts shown represent the target and maximum amount of potential cash bonus awards provided for under the AIP.
 The maximum amounts represent the greatest payout that could have been made if the pre-established performance level was exceeded.
 Under the AIP, the maximum amount payable was equal to 150% of the target amount.
-The AIP does not have a threshold level. - (2) Consists of stock options to purchase shares of our common stock granted under our 2020 Equity Incentive Plan.
-The stock options are subject to time-based vesting, as described in the footnotes to the "Outstanding Equity Awards at 2021 Fiscal Year-End" table below. - (3) The exercise price is equal to the closing market price of our common stock on the Nasdaq Capital Market on the date of grant. - (4) The amounts reported represent the aggregate grant-date fair value of the stock options calculated in accordance with ASC Topic 718.
+The AIP does not have a threshold level. - (2) Consists of restricted stock units granted under our 2020 Equity Incentive Plan.
+The restricted stock units are subject to time-based vesting, as described in the footnotes to the "Outstanding Equity Awards at 2022 Fiscal Year-End" table below. - (3) Consists of stock options to purchase shares of our common stock granted under our 2020 Equity Incentive Plan.
+The stock options are subject to time-based vesting, as described in the footnotes to the "Outstanding Equity Awards at 2022 Fiscal Year-End" table below. - (4) The exercise price is equal to the closing market price of our common stock on the Nasdaq Capital Market on the date of grant. - (5) The amounts reported represent the aggregate grant-date fair value of the stock options calculated in accordance with ASC Topic 718.
 Such grant-date fair value does not take into account any estimated forfeitures related to service-based vesting conditions.
-The assumptions used in calculating the grant-date fair value are set forth in Note 13, Equity-Based Compensation, to our consolidated financial statements included in our Annual Report. - (5) Ms. Yi stepped down from her role as Chief Financial Officer and principal financial officer in September 2021 and departed from the Company in November 2021.
-Accordingly, she was not eligible to receive a payout under the AIP for the full fiscal year.
-Furthermore, she forfeited her 2021 stock option award, which had not yet vested, upon her last day of employment.
+The assumptions used in calculating the grant-date fair value are set forth in Note 14, Equity-Based Compensation, to our consolidated financial statements included in our Annual Report.

-Outstanding Equity Awards at 2021 Fiscal Year-End
+Outstanding Equity Awards at 2022 Fiscal Year-End

-The following table sets forth information concerning outstanding equity awards held by each of our NEOs as of December 31, 2021.
+The following table sets forth information concerning outstanding equity awards held by each of our NEOs as of December 31, 2022.